bogstandard/bogstandard/README.md

 Greetings, hope you're enjoying the autumn! 🍂

-My favourite projects are pinned below but here's a quick rundown on the state of things.
+My favourite projects are pinned below but there's a quick rundown on the state of things below.
+I sometimes also convey thoughts poorly on [a blog hosted here](https://bogstandard.github.io/bogstandard/).

 ## 🃏[Poqueta](https://poqueta.com) is creating daily puzzle games!
 Enjoy a daily poker squares puzzle, generated automatically each morning using a clever bit of math.